timcdlucas/REMpaper/README.md

 #### Models

-This [pdf](ModelRegions.pdf) shows the qualitatively different model regions.
+This [pdf](imgs/regions.pdf) shows the qualitatively different model regions.
+Despite independant derivations, many of the models end up with the same solution.
+This is shown [here](imgs/equalRegions.pdf)

 A number of functions are defined near the top of the script.
 These include a function for calculating the model solution named `calcModel`, a number of tests of the model (which are then all run from the function `allChecks` and some latex outputting utilities in `parseLaTeX`.